 OpenID Connect is somewhat of a standard when it comes to allowing users to sign in to third-party apps using a standardized, unified method.
 Microsoft, Google, Cisco, Oracle and many more are members of this foundation, while all IPification services are OpenID Connect compliant.

-The foundation would now like for Apple to join by following their protocols closely or simply adapting “Sign in with Apple” so that it is OpenID compatible.
+The foundation would now like for Apple to join by following their protocols closely.
+Other option is to adapt “Sign in with Apple” so that it is OpenID compatible.

-Right now, “Sign in with Apple” is pretty close to what OpenID Connect stands for and the foundation has applauded Apple’s efforts to provide a solution for users to safely log into third-party apps and services.
+“Sign in with Apple” is pretty close to what OpenID Connect stands for.
+The foundation has applauded Apple’s efforts to provide a solution for users to safely log into third-party apps and services.

-However, after analyzing Apple’s solution, the Foundation is worried that the tweaks Apple has made to OpenID Connect could potentially expose the users to greater security and privacy risks.
+However, after analyzing Apple’s solution, the Foundation is worried.
+The tweaks Apple has made to OpenID Connect could potentially expose the users to greater security and privacy risks.

 The gaps between OpenID Connect and “Sign in with Apple” may cause security and privacy issues

-Although Apple is majorly relying on OpenID Connect standards, there are some differences that cause worry to the OpenID Foundation and other industry professionals, including ourselves.
+Apple is majorly relying on OpenID Connect standards.
+Still, there are some differences that cause worry to the OpenID Foundation and other industry professionals, including ourselves.

-To start with, the foundation says that “Sign in with Apple” reduces the places where the users can use it to log in, consequently resulting in potentially exposing them to significant security, but also privacy issues.
+The foundation says that “Sign in with Apple” reduces the places where the users can use it to log in.
+This results in potentially exposing them to significant security, but also privacy issues.

 I’ll just give you a couple of ideas of what that could look like.